scalar-labs/scalardl/docs/backup-restore.md

-# A Guide on How to Backup and Restore Data in Scalar DL
+# A Guide on How to Backup and Restore Data in ScalarDL

-Since Scalar DL uses Scalar DB that provides transaction capability on top of non-transactional (possibly transactional) databases non-invasively, you need to take special care of backing up and restoring the databases in a transactionally-consistent way.
+Since ScalarDL uses ScalarDB that provides transaction capability on top of non-transactional (possibly transactional) databases non-invasively, you need to take special care of backing up and restoring the databases in a transactionally-consistent way.
-This guide shows you how to create and restore transactionally-consistent Scalar DL backups.
+This guide shows you how to create and restore transactionally-consistent ScalarDL backups.

-We first describe how to backup and restore the databases of Scalar DL Ledger.
+We first describe how to backup and restore the databases of ScalarDL Ledger.
 Then, we will describe how the process is extended to cover a case where Auditor is used.

 ## Create Backups of Ledger Databases